 Agreed on the mint cookie crumble, Matt.
 My heart melts for it.

-Our conversation was unfortunately cut short by two elderly women in line.
+Unfortunately, our conversation was cut short by two elderly women in line.
 I turned to them and asked if they loved any particular items at Stewart’s.

 “What?” one said.